brunobord/growl-http-proxy/README.rst

 TODO
 ====

-* Allow simple data transfer, not only JSON, for the poor guys with a JSON-unaware programming language.
 * giving you the opportunity to send notification via your web browser, through the homepage.
 * Send icons (bas64 encoding would be the most convenient, methinks)